-Under our amended and restated articles of association, which will be effective upon the consummation of this offering, our Board of Directors must consist of at least five and not more than eleven directors, including at least two external directors required to be appointed under the Israeli Companies Law.
+Under our amended and restated articles of association, our Board of Directors must consist of at least five and not more than eleven directors, including at least two external directors required to be appointed under the Israeli Companies Law.
 Accordingly, at any time, the minimum number of directors (other than the external directors) may not fall below three.
-Our Board of Directors will consist of 6 directors upon the consummation of this offering, which will include 2 new directors.
-In addition, subject to approval at a meeting of our shareholders to be held no later than three months following the completion of this offering, two external directors will join our Board of Directors.
+Currently, our Board of Directors consists of eight directors, including two external directors.
 We have only one class of directors.

-Other than external directors, for whom special election requirements and terms of office apply under the Israeli Companies Law as detailed below, our directors are each elected at a general meeting of our shareholders and serve for a term of one year.
+Other than external directors, for whom special election requirements and terms of office apply under the Israeli Companies Law as detailed below, our directors are each elected at a general meeting of our shareholders and serve for a term of roughly one year.
 Directors shall nevertheless be removed prior to the end of their term by the majority of our shareholders at a general meeting of our shareholders or upon the occurrence of certain events, all in accordance with the Israeli Companies Law and our amended and restated articles of association.

 In addition, our amended and restated articles of association allow our Board of Directors to appoint directors, other than external directors, to fill vacancies on our Board of Directors, for a term of office which shall continue until the next annual meeting following his or her appointment.
 External directors are elected for an initial term of three years and may be elected for up to two additional three-year terms (or more) under the circumstances described below.
 External directors may be removed from office only under the limited circumstances set forth in the Israeli Companies Law.
-See "-External directors."
+See "-External Directors."

-In accordance with the exemption available to foreign private issuers under NASDAQ rules, we do not intend to follow the requirements of the NASDAQ rules with regard to the process of nominating directors, and instead, will follow Israeli law and practice, in accordance with which our Board of Directors (or a committee thereof) is authorized to recommend to our shareholders director nominees for election.
+In accordance with the exemption available to foreign private issuers under NASDAQ rules, we do not follow the requirements of the NASDAQ rules with regard to the process of nominating directors, and instead, follow Israeli law and practice, in accordance with which our Board of Directors (or a committee thereof) is authorized to recommend to our shareholders director nominees for election.
 Under the Israeli Companies Law and our amended and restated articles of association, nominations for directors may also be added to the agenda of future general meetings, which has yet to have been summoned, upon the request of any shareholder holding at least one percent (1%) of our outstanding voting power.
 However, any such shareholder may make such a nomination only if a written notice of such shareholder's intent to make such nomination has been given to our chairman of the board (or, if we have no chairman of the board, our chief executive officer).
 Any such notice must include certain information we are required under the Israeli Companies Law to provide to our shareholders, the consent of the proposed director nominee(s) to serve as our director(s) if elected and a declaration signed by the nominee(s) declaring that there is no limitation under the Israeli Companies Law preventing their election and that all of the information that is required under the Israeli Companies Law to be provided to us in connection with such election has been provided.